sdpython/mlprodict/README.rst

     :alt: size

-*mlprodict* was initially started to help implementing converters to :epkg:`ONNX`.
-The main feature is a python runtime for :epkg:`ONNX`.
+*mlprodict* was initially started to help implementing converters to *ONNX*.
+The main feature is a python runtime for *ONNX*.
 It gives feedback when the execution fails.
 The package provides tools to compare predictions, to benchmark models converted with `sklearn-onnx <https://github.com/onnx/sklearn-onnx/tree/master/skl2onnx>`_.
-The second approach consists in converting a pipeline directly into C and is not much developed.

 ::